Diffraction by Circular and Triangular Apertures as a Diagnostic Tool of Twisted Matter Waves: Introduction

 Aperture diffraction provides a simple, noninterferometric diagnostic of a beam’s transverse phase~\cite{goodman2005fourier}.
 Circular apertures preserve axial symmetry and are therefore insensitive to the sign of $\ell$, with only a weak $|\ell|$-dependence via ring radii and widths.
 In contrast, equilateral triangular apertures break rotational symmetry and generate far-field patterns that encode both the magnitude and the sign of $\ell$~\cite{hickmann2010unveiling,stahl2019analytic,ambuj2019symmetry,juchtmans2016friedel}.
 Variants include annular masks, line apertures, and spiral-imaging schemes~\cite{annularTriangle2021,hasan2025hashtype,jiang2015spiralimaging}.

 Here we analyze diffraction of twisted matter waves—electrons and light ions—by circular and triangular apertures within the scalar Kirchhoff–Fresnel framework, and we validate the analysis by split-step Fourier propagation of the time-dependent Schr\"odinger equation.
 We consider both ideal Bessel inputs and localized Laguerre–Gaussian (LG) packets over nonrelativistic to moderately relativistic energies.
 Emphasis is placed on practical scalings that turn triangular diffraction into a passive OAM diagnostic.
-A key limitation is that at ultrarelativistic energies the lattice pitch in the far field becomes small, tightening detector-resolution requirements and pushing the propagation distance needed for a clean Fraunhofer regime.
-The geometries we study are directly relevant to planned experiments within the ITMO–JINR program~\cite{ivanov2023vortex,PhysRevA.110.L031101,Dyatlov2025DUV,RSF2023}.
+At ultrarelativistic energies, a key limitation is the shrinking lattice pitch in the far field, which tightens detector-resolution requirements and lengthens the propagation distances needed to reach a clean Fraunhofer regime.
+The geometries we study are directly relevant to the ongoing experiments within the ITMO–JINR program~\cite{ivanov2023vortex,PhysRevA.110.L031101,Dyatlov2025DUV,RSF2023} and to the future work on twisted ions at the Institute of Modern Physics in China~\cite{An_2025}.

 Our main results are: (i) a unified, symmetry-based explanation of the triangular far-field pattern with explicit dependencies on the sign and magnitude of $\ell$; (ii) compact design rules and scalings with wavelength, aperture size, and propagation distance for forming a clear far-field lattice; (iii) a circular-aperture benchmark that confirms insensitivity to $\mathrm{sign}(\ell)$ while quantifying the residual $|\ell|$-dependence; and (iv) validation of robustness for realistic LG packets—including dispersive ion beams—by cross-checking analytics against direct Kirchhoff evaluation and split-step simulations.